Drama National 5

 The National 5 Drama course consists of two units – Drama Skills and Production Skills, then finally, the Performance unit and written exam.

-The Drama Skills unit has two outcomes which are assessed July to October.
-Assessed through teacher observation, recorded class workshops, folios, written and verbal evaluations and performances.
+The Drama Skills unit has two outcomes which are developed July to October.
+Informally assessed through teacher observation, recorded class workshops, folios, written and verbal evaluations and performances.

 Drama skills: Outcome 1